jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/_index.md

 title: Testing from Design to Production
 description: Testing from Design to Production
 ---
-> "I've never heard of you." ~ A world-famous Agile coach
+> "I've never heard of you." ~ An Agile coach

 - Testing strategies to help you implement new tools and approaches across teams.
 - Test engineering architecture and implementation within your CI/CD pipelines.